 Discover your customers’ opinions on your product, particularly any sticking points they have.
 Then, solve them with an enhancement of your product or service.
-This will increase loyalty, and so retain custom.
+This will increase loyalty, and in turn, retain customers.
 Alternatively, you can sell your new version at a higher price point to immediately make money.

 With data, you can discover gaps in the market and customer problems that have not been addressed.
 Can you plug the gap?
 Use your insights to back the launch of a new product or service, or even the development of a new market.
 By understanding what and how your customers purchase, and what they value, you can open up new business opportunities.

-Understand why, how and when customers use your product by studying your customer data.
+Understand why, how, and when customers use your product by studying your customer data.
 With this information, you can target marketing more accurately and spend your budget more effectively for better conversions and leads.
-You can also enhance your customer engagement by understanding what makes customers stay on your site or app, and what makes them read your newsletter to generate more custom.
+You can also enhance your customer engagement by understanding what makes customers stay on your site or app, or what makes them read your newsletter.

 These are certainly not the only ways that you can monetize your data, but I hope they give you a great start.